 The doctors a Cole Pain Therapy Group specialize in the diagnosis and treatment of nerve, muscle, and joint problems.
 Nerves, muscles and joints comprise the movement system.
 Dysfunction and damage of the movement system results in movement-related or posture-related pain.
 As such, there is a long list of pain conditions we treat at Cole Pain Therapy Group.
 This page describes common pain conditions treated in Memphis, followed by a full list of pain conditions at the bottom of the page.

-Our team of chiropractic doctors have advanced training in the areas of pain management, neurology, orthopedics, sports medicine, and physical rehabilitation.
+Our team of chiropractic doctors have advanced training in the areas of pain management, neurology, acupuncture, orthopedics, sports medicine, and physical rehabilitation.
 Across the Memphis area, thousands of patients with a variety of pain conditions seek our care as the first step in getting a diagnosis and treatment plan.
 Many others are pleased to find relief, even after other medical therapies have failed.
 We’ve made a difference in the lives of thousands of others, and we can make a difference in your life too.

 Effective relief from back pain